Toikks/raspi-radio/README.md

 # raspi-radio

 # Version with salvaged parts
-Software raspberry pi radio control. piRx.py is for receiver, and piTx.py is for transmitter.
+Software for raspberry pi radio.

+piRx.py is for receiver, and piTx.py is for transmitter.

 This software is used for testing purposes and is made for Raspberry pi B controlling a radio receiver and Raspberry pi 3 controlling a radio transmitter salvaged from R/C helicopter toy.